If you die before accumulating at least five years of pensionable service, a refund of your contributions, plus interest, will be paid to the estate.

 The survivor benefits are paid in the first instance to your spouse/partner.

 In the absence of a spouse/partner, the survivor benefits are paid to, or for the benefit of, children under the age of 18, or age 24 if in full-time attendance at school.
 Where there are two or more children, each child shall share equally in the survivor benefits payable.
-If you do not have a principal beneficiary or a child entitled to a survivor benefit you may, under certain conditions outlined in Section 27(5)(a), (b) and (c) of the Teachers’ Pension Act, designate a beneficiary – infirmed child, parent, grandparent, brother, sister or grandchild who is financially dependent on the teacher for support.
+If you do not have a principal beneficiary or a child entitled to a survivor benefit you may, as outlined in section 7.4(3) of the TPP Plan Text, designate a beneficiary – infirmed child, parent, grandparent, brother, sister or grandchild who is financially dependent on the teacher for support.

 Please contact the TPPC